MicrosoftDocs/azure-docs/includes/custom-dns-web-site-intro-notes.md

-This article is for App Service (Web Apps, API Apps, Mobile Apps, Logic Apps); for Cloud Services, see <a href="/develop/net/common-tasks/custom-dns/">Configuring a Custom Domain Name in Azure</a>.
+This article is for Azure App Service (Web Apps, API Apps, Mobile Apps, Logic Apps); for Cloud Services, see
+<a href="/develop/net/common-tasks/custom-dns/">Configuring a Custom Domain Name in Azure</a>.

-> [AZURE.NOTE]  **For instructions on using Traffic Manager to load balance traffic to a web app**, use the selector at the top of this article to select the Traffic Manager specific steps.
+> [AZURE.NOTE]  If you app is load-balanced by [Azure Traffic Manager](https://azure.microsoft.com/en-us/services/traffic-manager/), click the selector at the top of this article to get specific steps.
 >
-> **Custom domain names cannot be used with Free web app**.
-You must configure your web app for **Shared**, **Basic**, or **Standard** mode, which may change how much you are billed for your subscription.
-See <a href=/pricing/details/web-sites/">Web Apps Pricing Details</a> for more information.
+> **Custom domain names are not enabled for Free tier**.
+You must [scale up to a higher pricing tier](web-sites-scale.md), which may change how much you are billed for your subscription.
+See [App Service Pricing](https://azure.microsoft.com/en-us/pricing/details/app-service/) for more information.